-That’s why we’ve listed the top 10 places to teach English in China based on previous or current teachers’ feedback.
+In this article we’ve listed the top 10 places to teach English in China in 2020, based on previous or current teachers’ feedback.
 This list includes cities from all parts of the country, well-developed or recently-developed, mega cities or small to medium sized cities.

 No trip to China could ever be complete without setting foot in the capital city of Beijing.
 It’s a politically-charged city, where the people there are most often on the up-and-up for interesting discussions that delve beyond the city’s food, which they will also talk your ear off about.
 Think of it like the Washington, DC of China if you will.

 It’s definitely a city that can compare to lots of metropolitan cities in the world, and it can only be more intriguing because of its fast-developing speed.
 Everything happens and everything is new.

 Though being a giant metropolitan city, Beijing is also home to countless gardens, palaces, and cultural heritages such as the Great Wall, Forbidden City, and Temple of Heaven.
 It’s also the centre of major cultural events that attracts numerous talents from all fields.

 Fun fact: Shenzhen has more young people than any other Chinese city.
 So now you know this place is going to be hip and fun.
 And truly it is.
 One could prattle on and on all day about Shenzhen, a place that just 30 years ago was a small market town.
 Today, it’s one of the biggest and most bustling cities in the south of China.

 It’s also a modern metropolis that links Hong Kong to China’s mainland, known for its shopping destinations and contemporary buildings.
 For the past few years, Shenzhen has also developed into this giant tech hub which attracts tech talents from China and all over the world.